yvesmartindestaillades/NAP/docs/source/index.rst

 DREEM module.

-NAP merges the MutationHistogram class of DREEM and a csv file from a RNA structure prediction, into a dataset stored on Google's Firebase.
+NAP merges the MutationHistogram class of DREEM and a csv file from a RNA structure prediction as a dataset.
+The data is stored online using Google Firebase.
-NAP provides plots and data\_selection functions to visualize DREEM's output.
+NAP provides plots and data selection functions to analyse this dataset.

 .. toctree::
    usage